syncfusion-content/fileformat-docs/File-Formats/PDF/Load-and-save-document/Open-and-save-PDF-document-in-ASP-NET-Core.md

 {% endtabs %}

-Step 8: Add below code example to add paragraph and table in PDF document.
+Step 8: Add the below code example to add a table in the PDF document.

 {% tabs %}

 {% highlight c# tabtitle="C#" %}

-//Load the existing page
+//Load the existing page.
 PdfLoadedPage loadedPage = document.Pages[0] as PdfLoadedPage;
-//Create PDF graphics for the page
+//Create PDF graphics for the page.
 PdfGraphics graphics = loadedPage.Graphics;

-//Create a PdfGrid
+//Create a PdfGrid.
 PdfGrid pdfGrid = new PdfGrid();
-//Add values to the list
+//Add values to the list.
 List<object> data = new List<object>();
 Object row1 = new { Product_ID = "1001", Product_Name = "Bicycle", Price = "10,000" };
 Object row2 = new { Product_ID = "1002", Product_Name = "Head Light", Price = "3,000" };